Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

 \section{Examples of the PF gate}

-Switching between I and E modes requires a change in circuit parameter before external driving is assisted/activated.
+Switching between I and E modes requires a change in circuit parameter before external driving is activated.
 In a circuit with two qubits and a coupler there are different possibilities for selecting which one is tuned by circuit parameter modulation and which one is driven externally.
 Figure~\ref{fig:circuit} shows three possible examples based on superconducting qubits.
-In circuit (a) and (b) two fixed frequency qubits Q1 and Q2 are coupled by a tunable coupler, which is another qubit with flux-tunable frequency, so that as one can see in Eq.~(\ref{eq.geff}) changing the flux modulates effective coupling strength between qubits.
-In (a) E mode is reached by externally driving Q1, however in (b) both qubits and the coupler are driven externally.
-Circuit (c) is different as it consists of a flux-tunable Q1 coupled to fixed-frequency Q2 via a fixed-frequency coupler.
-The E mode can be assisted by externally driving Q1.
-The circuit (b) has recently proved useful to execute multiqubit gate experiment such as $i$Toffoli gate~\cite{kim2021highfidelity,baker2021single}.
-The circuit (c) suffers from a rather limited qubit coherence time.
+In circuit (a) two fixed frequency qubits Q1 and Q2 are coupled by a tunable coupler, which can be another qubit with flux-tunable frequency, so that as one can see in Eq.~(\ref{eq.geff}) changing the flux modulates effective coupling strength between qubits.
+In circuit (b) two qubits are coupled to a weakly tunable qubit (WTQ), which enables its frequency to be tuned in a small range by manipulating inductive coupling~\cite{chavez-garcia2022weakly}.
+Circuit (c) is different as it consists of a flux-tunable Q1 coupled to fixed-frequency Q2 via a fixed-frequency coupler, but it suffers from a rather limited qubit coherence time.
+For all the three circuits, the E mode can be assisted by externally driving Q1.
+It is worth mentioning that there are other microwave-activated approaches to implement quantum gates, for instance, imposing additional pulses in circuit (a) has recently proved useful to execute multiqubit gate experiment~\cite{kim2021highfidelity,baker2021single}.

-Here we study circuit (a).
-In this circuit PF/I mode is obtained by tuning the coupler to the frequency $\wI$, and in PF/E mode it is tuned at $\wE$ accompanied by a cross resonance drive, as shown in Fig.~\ref{fig:cird}(b).
+Here we study circuit (a) with tunability in the coupler, but it does not mean the coupler must be an asymmetric transmon.
+In this circuit PF/I mode is obtained by tuning the coupler to the frequency $\wi$, and in PF/E mode it is tuned at $\wE$ accompanied by a CR drive, as shown in Fig.~\ref{fig:cird}(b).